sameer-saharan/bigbasket-cw/README.md

 ## BigBasket Clone (Frontend Only)

 This is a **frontend-only** clone of BigBasket's homepage, built using React.
-The project focuses on recreating the visual and functional elements of the homepage with basic interactivity.
-It uses modern web technologies like **TailwindCSS**, **Redux Toolkit**, and **React Router**.
+The project focuses on recreating the visuals of the homepage with basic interactivity.

 ---